Charles E W Bean, Diaries, AWM38 3DRL 606/105/1 - April 1918 - Part 3

 carried a rifle.
 There were some

-of very battalion - but no
+of every battalion - but no

-officer - only English officers.
+officer - only English Officers.

 I asked some o / British if

-they had seen any xxxxx
+they had seen any British

 Australians digging in front o / wood.